2024 Oregon House of Representatives election

 The 2024 Oregon House of Representatives elections were held on Tuesday, November 5, 2024.
 Primary elections were held on Tuesday, May 21, 2024.
 All of the 60 seats of the Oregon House of Representatives were to be elected.
 The elections coincided with the elections for other offices, including for State Senate, as part of the 2024 Oregon elections.
 Democrats gained one seat, earning a three-fifths supermajority for the first time since the 2020 House election.

+In total, 9 freshman representatives were elected in 2024 (5 Democrats and 4 Republicans).
+Out of these, 6 were elected to seats vacated by retirements, 2 (both Republicans) defeated primary challengers, and 1 flipped a seat held by the opposing party.

 Retirements

 Six incumbents did not seek re-election.

 Republicans

 Two Republicans did not seek re-election.